-Mary Boland, DrPH, RN, FAAN, has announced her retirement as dean of the University of Hawaii at Manoa School of Nursing and Dental Hygiene (SONDH).
-Dr. Boland is the longest-serving dean of the School and has led SONDH to become a lever for local and global social change.
+Mary Boland, DrPH, RN, FAAN, has announced her retirement as dean of the University of Hawaii at Manoa Nancy Atmospera-Walch School of Nursing (NAWSON).
+Dr. Boland is the longest-serving dean of the School and has led NAWSON to become a lever for local and global social change.

-“The School of Nursing and Dental Hygiene is a key UH asset leading through education, research, and service,” Boland says.
+“The Nancy Atmospera-Walch School of Nursing is a key UH asset leading through education, research, and service,” Boland says.
 “During the past 16 years, I have had the honor of serving our Hawaii nei in concert with great students, engaged alumni, outstanding faculty, and wonderful community partners – all dedicated to improving health.”